EVOLVED-5G/CAPIF_API_Services/README.md

 ### Publish APIs

-These APIs are triggered by an API Publishing Function (APF)
+These APIs are triggered by the API Publishing Function (APF) of an Exposer

 #### Publish a new API.
 ```shell